Hard2bit

 Why it matters

-Cloud-first trends and remote work accelerated SaaS adoption (Slack, Salesforce, Google Workspace, Microsoft 365) without central oversight.
-CASB closes a critical gap: if an employee accesses personal Dropbox, unauthorized Gmail, or SaaS with a compromised credential, CASB detects and blocks it.
-Without CASB, CISOs have zero visibility of what cloud applications employees use.
-Regulations mandate control: ISO 27001 requires access control to external systems; NIS2 for critical financial services requires cloud visibility; DORA requires governance of critical third-party cloud.
-SaaS attacks are frequent: credential compromise, phishing targeting cloud users, weak configuration (publicly shared drives), and data theft.
-CASB + directory integration (AD/Entra) + MFA is essential defense.
+Cloud-first trends and remote work have accelerated SaaS adoption (messaging, CRM, productivity suites, shared storage) without central oversight.
+CASB closes a critical gap: when an employee falls back on personal cloud storage, uses a non-corporate email account or accesses SaaS with a compromised credential, CASB detects it and enforces policy.
+Without CASB, security teams have minimal visibility into what cloud apps employees actually use.
+Regulations such as ISO 27001 require access control to external systems; NIS2 and DORA add cloud visibility and third-party governance on top.
+Attacks on SaaS are frequent: credential compromise, phishing targeting cloud users, weak configuration (publicly shared drives) and data theft.
+CASB combined with corporate directory integration and MFA is essential defence for containing that risk.

 Key points